-Thermal imaging is the future of crime fighting
+Thermal camera is the future of fighting crime

 Good guy or suspect?

 The increased use of thermal cameras as a crime stopper comes with some obstacles.

 For example, the thermal camera “reads” the heat coming off an object or person and projects this image back to the operator.

 While movement of someone is detected, the details of the person are undetectable.